Getting healthy goodness into the family can come from so many different kinds of food, that it can be confusing to try and keep up.

 Likewise, protein is important to dogs of all ages, from growing pooches whose muscles are just getting ever more powerful, to elder dogs who are seeking that extra strength they need to trot around and enjoy a healthy lifestyle without so many aches and pains.

 Protein is superb for healing up injuries and empowering your pup to make the most of every day.

 Yogurts are also often able to add some probiotic perks to your dog’s overall health and wellbeing, and also aids in digestion – although unfortunately not enough to offset the lactose content in yogurt overall.

-That said, if you’re able to favour Greek yogurt for a dog, or yogurts with lots of live cultures inside, you’ll find their lactose content tends to be lower than others you might find on the market.
+That said, if you’re able to favor Greek yogurt for a dog or yogurts with lots of live cultures inside, you’ll find their lactose content tends to be lower than others you might find on the market.

 Dangers of yogurt for dogs